StevenChangZH/FastPupillaryFatiqueDetection/README.md

 ### Procedure Folder
 Codes in this folder displays how our algorithms processing an image.
+**Notice: Codes in this folder will not need explicit IDE.
+Only OpenCV environemnt needed.**

 * `main.cpp`: program entrance and processing this [image](http://www.nipic.com/show/1/11/fe8b096e1238b796.html).
 * `includes.h`: include all headers.